emabuell/emabuell/README.md

 ### Hi everyone!
+### I'm a Phd student in applied math at Gran Sasso Science Institute in L'Aquila, Italy.
+My main interest is in Mathematical methods for Machine and deep learning.
+### I’m currently working on Dynamical low-rank approaches to train neural networks.
+### You can reach me at emanuele.zangrando@gssi.it
 <!--
 **emabuell/emabuell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.